ajpikul-com/user_bootstrap/README.md

 bin/tirc: starts tmux + irssi with a different mouse mode than default for irssi's sake

 .gitignore: basic .gitignore script for any project

+.editor_config: basic editorconfig to be used with that vim plugin